 Supplier Select the supplier account code using the dropdown in the first column of the grid.
 A new supplier account can be created by typing in a new supplier account code in the first column of the grid and pressing <tab> or <enter> on your keyboard.</enter></tab> Date Invoice date.
 Ref Invoice/Credit note number or reference.
 PC Property code.
 If the invoice relates to a property enter the property code or select it using the dropdown.
+LC The Landlord of the selected property.
 Dept Department code if you are using departments or cost centres, otherwise leave blank